rhayes777/PyAutoFit/README.rst

         def __init__(
             self,
-            centre = 0.0,    # <- PyAutoFit recognises these constructor arguments are the model
+            centre = 0.0,    # <- PyAutoFit recognises these constructor arguments are
-            intensity = 0.1, # <- parameters of the Gaussian.
+            intensity = 0.1, # <- the model parameters of the Gaussian.
             sigma = 0.01,
         ):
             self.centre = centre
             self.intensity = intensity
             self.sigma = sigma

-    # An instance of the Gaussian class will be available to PyAutoFit, meaning methods which help us fit the model to
+    # An instance of the Gaussian class will be available to PyAutoFit, meaning
-    # data are accessible.
+    #  the method below which allows us to fit the model to data are accessible.

     def line_from_xvalues(self, xvalues):